 Please Note that all the African Ivory Route camps are undergoing a revamp and refresh process with the appointment of Transfrontier Parks Destinations as their commercial operator.

-For more information or to make your booking at one of these three groups of camps, please visit the African-Ivory-Route website.
+For more information or to make your booking at one of these camps, please visit the African-Ivory-Route website.

 "Having a passion for the region itself and having to know about all dynamics, water holes and ideal roads for a period of 6 years - I wish I had this guide on my first trip already!" - Morkel Erasmus, Secunda, South Africa